pdbousounis/SNV2/README.md

 These instructions will get you a copy of the scripts up and running on your machine for development and testing purposes.
 See Running the scripts for notes on how to use the project on a live system.

 Prerequisites:
+- An R (>3.5) installation with the following packages: corrplot, data.table, dplyr, factoextra, ggplot2, ggpubr, gtools, MatrixEQTL, pacman, pheatmap, psych, RColorBrewer, stringr, tidyr
-Each of the following scripts copied to a working directory on your machine
+- Each of the following scripts copied to a working directory on your machine:

   A-build_snvsnv_matrix_CLine.R
   B-build_snvsnv_cov_matrix_CLine.R
   C-run_snvsnv_matrixEQTL_cov_CLine.R
   D-scatter_plots_SNV2_CLine.R
   E-plot_snvsnv_eQTL_correlograms_CLine.R

 You can obtain the full toolkit here.

-Output .csv files from our ReadCounts tool (https://github.com/HorvathLab/NGS/tree/master/readCounts) containing the read counts extracted per SNV for each sample
+*Output .csv files must be obtained from our ReadCounts tool (https://github.com/HorvathLab/NGS/tree/master/readCounts) containing the read counts extracted per SNV for each sample

 Running the scripts